 "Dwayne is someone I've known professionally and I've always admired how he approaches his duties as an assistant coach,” added Martin.
-“He possesses all the qualities of a great assistant coach and I think he will add a tremendous amount of knowledge, passion, and energy to our staff and program."
+“He possesses all the qualities of a great assistant coach, and adds a tremendous amount of knowledge, passion, and energy to our staff and program."

 Pina helped the Bulldogs to three-straight NCAA Division II tournaments, including two regional championship game appearances, before the Bulldogs made the move to Division I, where he helped guide them to the program’s first DI win in 2008-09.